carjavi/raspberry-pi-code/setting-raspberry-pi-wi-fi/README.md

-collection of codes that I have used in my projects with raspberry
+compilation of codes that I have used in my projects with raspberry

 ---